Among PC hardware, storage devices play the role of a goalkeeper in football.

 Yes, you can have truly unlimited data hosted on a cloud server, but there are some typical downsides too.

 First one is the transfer speed.

-When transferring data between the cloud server and your network depends on a lot of factors (internet speed, and sever firmware to name a few), doing so between NAS and any other device would only depend on your network’s hardware infrastructure.
+Transferring data between the cloud server and your network depends on a lot of factors (internet speed, and sever firmware to name a few).
+Doing so between NAS and any other device would only depend on your network’s hardware infrastructure.

 And if anyhow your network is traffic-heavy at the moment, you can just connect your PC to NAS through a USB cable and transfer the desired data (which, I should mention, will depend on your computer’s HDD/SSD’s read/write speed.